zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 1. Type the **Service Target Port**, or use the arrow buttons to increase or decrease the port number.

 ##### **API Proxy**
-1. Input a name for the API Proxy
+1. Type a name for the API Proxy.
-2. Select No for the Use an OpenAPI spec option
+1. Select No in the **Use an OpenAPI spec** option.
-3. Select the Gateway Proxy Hostname from the dropdown
+1. Select the **Gateway Proxy Hostname from** the menu.
 _Note: If this field is disabled check the job status of your environment on the infrastructure workspace page._

 ##### **Ingress**